snp-007/guess-the-number-game/README.md

 # My first game made using javascript!!!
-only click functionality added, will add key functionality soon❤️.
+only click functionality added, will add key functionality and responsiveness soon❤️.